 Cajun Chicken Pasta

-This Cajun chicken pasta recipe takes just 30 minutes to make!
-Just like the Chili’s version, it’s loaded with perfectly cooked Penne that’s smothered in a savory Parmesan cream sauce and topped with Blackened Cajun chicken and diced tomatoes.
-You’ll like your home version even better than the restaurant’s!
+This Cajun chicken pasta is loaded with perfectly cooked Penne that’s smothered in a savory Parmesan cream sauce and topped with Blackened Cajun chicken and diced tomatoes.

 Hmmm… this is my second Cajun Chicken recipe in a row, and I think I’m in love.
 Last week, I posted a recipe for Cajun Chicken Tacos (I’ve never seen my husband wolf anything down like those suckers.)
 Now, I’ve conjured up some Cajun chicken pasta.
 I could eat a whole bucket of it man.
 A whole, stinking, bucket.
 Not that people really serve food in buckets, but if they did, I would eat it.
 All of it.